-If you’re interested in purchasing motorcycle insurance for the United States or Canada, its important to know that the U.S./Canadian law requires it.
+If you’re interested in purchasing motorcycle insurance for the United States or Canada, it’s important to know that the U.S. and Canadian law requires it.
 This kind of temporary insurance will meet the minimum requirements of each state in the U.S. and will comply with any Canadian Province.
-Temporary coverage can be purchased by the duration of your trip and should include a variety of options including liability (only) or liability with fire, theft, and vandalism coverage.
+Temporary coverage can be purchased for the duration of your trip and should include a variety of options including liability (only) or liability for fire, theft, and vandalism coverage.

 - Guest Passenger